pdyba/Book/2017/presentations/with_python_security/text.md

 * Information risk management
 * Security architecture and development, so process and tools
 * IT Security
-* Security awareness in the company.
+* Security awareness in the company
-* Managing pentests and red teamings.
+* Managing pentests and red teamings

 #### Red Teaming

 A red teaming drill is usually a multi-level attack on a company that only CEO, CISO or CTO are aware of.
 A Red Teaming Exercise may consist of:
-* Physical security testing like breaking into the office, server rooms, conference rooms, planting bugs or lock picking.
+* Physical security testing like breaking into the office, server rooms, conference rooms, planting bugs or lock picking
-* Network and IT security testing done by, for example, planting raspberryPI on the net, routing data through a sniffer or leaving behind some rubberducky.
+* Network and IT security testing done by, for example, planting raspberryPI on the net, routing data through a sniffer or leaving behind some rubberducky
-* Phishing and social engineering.
+* Phishing and social engineering
-* Software pentesting.
+* Software pentesting
 If the red timing finishes undetected, it means the company under test has huge security problems as the attacker during the drill, after achieving all goals, starts being “noisy” till a point someone should notice…